davidclairmont/Web-Scraper-for-New-Porsches-Using-Scrapy/README.md

 Run the spider in this program by executing in the command line scrapy crawl new_porsche_spidey
+Make sure to change to the Porsche folder directory first

-Make sure to delete the contents of Porsche.csv before running the program or the contents with be duplicated.
+Make sure to delete the contents of Porsche.csv before running the program or the contents with be duplicated